-The cost for 4 days and 3 nights is $585 for early registration (before March 1).
-If you register after March 1, the tuition is $615.
-Registration closes June 1rst.
-There are 36 spots available in each session so register early to reserve your place in 2015!
+Registration for 2017 starts in January.
+The cost for 4 days and 3 nights is $575 for early registration before February 1; $600 for registration before February 22; $625 for registration before March 15; $650 for registration before June 1.
+There are 38 spots available in each session so register early to reserve your place in 2017!

 Spend your summer learning something new.
 Appalachian State University is pleased to offer a summer residential camp experience in Forensic Anthropology!
 At the Forensic Anthropology Summer Camp, students receive college-level instruction on the techniques of forensic anthropology and work with real human skeletons to reconstruct their identity, life history, cause and manner of death.
 Students also participate in a field search and recovery simulation, locating and excavating clandestine graves buried months before in the wooded areas surrounding campus.

 Set in the mountains of western North Carolina, on the beautiful campus of Appalachian State University, this camp will provide high school students 15-18 years of age with practical experience in forensic anthropology--search and field recovery techniques and the medico-legal investigation of the human skeleton.
 Two four-day sessions will be offered in 2017.

 Students who attend FASC will learn the following skills: